michbur/AmyloGram/README.md

 Predict amyloid proteins
 -------------------------

-AmyloGram predicts presence of signal peptides in eukaryotic proteins using hidden semi-Markov models.
-The implemented algorithm can be accessed as a web-based service http://www.smorfland.uni.wroc.pl/shiny/AmyloGram/
+AmyloGram predicts amyloid proteins using n-gram encoding and random forests.
+The implemented algorithm can be accessed as a web-based service http://www.smorfland.uni.wroc.pl/shiny/AmyloGram/.

 Local instance of AmyloGram
 ------------------------